Board of Advisors

-Dr. Craig is currently the Associate Director of the University of Minnesota’s Center for Urban and Regional Affairs (CURA) where he is the principal investigator on numerous CURA projects.
-He is also an adjunct faculty member of the Master of Geographic Information Science and Master’s Urban and Regional Planning programs.
+Dr. Craig is currently the Associate Director Emeritus of the University of Minnesota’s Center for Urban and Regional Affairs (CURA) where he previously served as the principal investigator on numerous CURA projects.
+He is also an adjunct faculty member of the Master’s Urban and Regional Planning program.
 He holds a Ph.D. in Geography from the University of Minnesota.

 Dr. Craig is a well-known leader in Geographic Information Systems (GIS) and continues to serve on many local, state, and national GIS organizations.
 His outstanding contributions to GIS have been recognized with numerous awards and honors.